VLAN, STP, Trunk, Native VLAN, and ACL Issues

 ACL symptomLikely clue

-Ping works but application port failsICMP permitted, TCP or UDP port denied
+Ping works but the app port failsICMP permitted, TCP/UDP port denied

-One subnet reaches server but another cannotSource network missing from permit rule
+One subnet reaches a server, another cannotSource network missing from a permit rule

-Return traffic failsStateless ACL missing reverse direction rule
+Return traffic failsStateless ACL lacks the reverse-direction rule

-New VLAN cannot reach DNS or DHCP relayInfrastructure services not permitted
+New VLAN cannot reach DNS or the DHCP relayInfrastructure services not permitted

-Logs show deny entriesPolicy is dropping traffic intentionally
+Logs show deny hitsPolicy is dropping traffic by design

 Practical Troubleshooting Flow